Alternatives to traditional open posterior spinal fusion surgery

-A posterior spinal fusion operation permanently joins two or more vertebrae together, using rods, screws, plates or cages.
-This hardware can keep the vertebrae from moving, effectively helping individuals with severe spine conditions.
-Following posterior spinal fusion, a lengthy recovery is standard — and the risk of infection is present, since this surgery is performed in a hospital setting.
+A traditional posterior spinal fusion operation permanently joins two or more vertebrae together, using rods, screws, plates or cages.
+This hardware can keep the vertebrae from moving, providing stability for people with severe spine conditions.
+Following posterior spinal fusion, a lengthy recovery is standard and the risk of infection is present since this surgery is performed in a hospital setting.

 If you are considering a posterior spinal fusion operation to find relief from back pain and other related symptoms, we invite you to research the options available to you here at Laser Spine Institute.
 We offer a variety of minimally invasive alternatives to traditional open neck and back surgery.
-Our surgeons successfully perform more minimally invasive spine surgeries each month than any other spine surgery provider in the world, setting us apart as leaders in the field.
-We have developed effective minimally invasive stabilization procedures that accomplish the same goals as traditional open spinal fusions with many additional benefits.
+Since 2005 we have helped more than 75,000 patients find lasting relief from neck or back pain, helping to establish us as the leader in minimally invasive spine surgery.
+By using advances in medical technology and surgical technique we have developed minimally invasive stabilization surgeries that are an outpatient alternative to traditional open spinal fusions.

 The Laser Spine Institute difference

 One of our minimally invasive stabilization procedures, transforaminal lumbar interbody fusion is a safer and effective alternative to traditional open back surgery.^ During the transforaminal lumbar interbody fusion procedure, a damaged disc is removed and implants are inserted to help stabilize the spine.
 This procedure helps to offer relief from back pain caused by spondylolisthesis, degenerative disc disease or a herniated disc.

 With a minimally invasive TLIF, you will experience a number of benefits compared to traditional back surgery, including a reduced risk of infection, 0.49 percent, compared to traditional open back surgery, which is up to 19 percent.